jakartaee/jakartaone.org/content/2022/chinese/_index.md

 ---
 title: "JakartaOne Livestream - Chinese 2022"
 seo_title: "JakartaOne Livestream - Chinese | Jakarta EE Software | Cloud Native"
-headline: "JakartaOne Livestream - Chinese"
+headline: "JakartaOne Livestream - Chinese successfully concluded with 5000 people viewed"
 description: "JakartaOne Livestream Chinese is a virtual conference for developers and technical business leaders that brings insights into the current state and future of Jakarta™ EE and related technologies focused on developing cloud native Java applications.
 This is the first edition of the event entirely in Chinese"
 date: 2022-05-18T15:50:25-04:00
 hide_page_title: true